Evans-mutuku/Evans-mutuku/README.md

 <h3><strong>Just for the culture:</strong></h3>

-- 🔭 I’m currently working on Fullstack development (Next JS, NodeJs and React)
+- 🔭 I’m currently working on Fullstack development (Next JS, NodeJs, and React)
 - 🌱 I’m currently learning: Complex algorithms
 - 👯 I’m looking to collaborate on: NextJS Projects and DevOps
-- 💬 Ask me about: Code, food, and life
+- 💬 Ask me about Code, food, and life
 - 📫 How to reach me: evansnyamai98@gmail.com

 <br>